AlexRToledo/genb-cli/README.md

-# JMJC ClI
+# Genb Cli
 * * *

 ## Important *
-This CLI works with templates, the templates are created by us.
-Those templates are stock in the project directory templates.
+This CLI works with templates, the templates are created by I. Those templates are stock in the project directory templates.
 So if you want, you can modify all the entire project for your use.
 Enjoy it.

 ## How install it